धीरे-धीरे रे मना, धीरे सब कुछ होय।

 The sing-along teaches children to think before they speak and to value kind, truthful words.
 By singing the doha repeatedly, children absorb the rhythm and the meaning together — making it a lesson they remember through melody rather than instruction.

 Yes.
-Kabir for Kids sing-alongs are used in schools across India for value education, morning assemblies, and Hindi language sessions.
-The musical format makes it ideal for group participation with children aged 4–10.
+Kabir for Kids sing-alongs are suitable for value education, morning assemblies, and Hindi language sessions.
+The musical format works well for group participation with children aged 5–9.
 Schools can also explore live Kabir storytelling workshops on the Workshops page.

 Browse the full library with Hindi originals, simplified versions, Hindi meanings, and English translations.
 Filter by theme.